 I had never thought of myself as a writer until I turned to writing poetry in the mid-90s.
 At that time I’d been working for the State of New Jersey for about a decade, initially as a first responder to allegations of child abuse and neglect, and later assisting homeless families and those with mental health issues, disabilities, and/or AIDS to find permanent housing in the community.
 As I listened to the many stories, I began to search for a way to record what I had heard in order to give voice to those adults and children who struggle to survive against the odds, and also what I knew as a three-time adoptive parent to bi-racial children and foster parent to inner city teens.

 Poetry felt like the right way to go.
 After countless rejections, I found journals interested in publishing my work, among them Out of Line, Journal of New Jersey Poets, Big Scream, and Pemmican.
 I branched out and began writing on a variety of subjects.
-To date, I’ve had more than 400 poems published in over 100 journals and anthologies.
-In 2018, Big Table Publishing is bringing out Marriage by Fire, a novella in short stories and poetry.
+To date, I’ve had more than 450 poems published in over 100 journals and anthologies.
+In 2018, Big Table Publishing brought out Marriage by Fire, a novella in short stories and poetry.

 I’ve been managing editor of U.S.1 Worksheets, the journal of the U.S.1 Poets’ Cooperative in New Jersey for sixteen years.
 The journal was first published in 1973.
 We have worked hard to keep a print journal alive and have created a community of poets who look forward to reading the work of poets familiar to them, if only through the pages of the journal.